framps/raspiBackupDoc/en/src/error-messages.md

 First check any previous error messages.
 Then check the debug log to check whether there were any problems when creating the partitions.
 To do this, search for `Checking that no-one is using this disk right now` and error messages.
-There there is a known problem with a new sfdisk version in Bullseye when a backup of such a system is restored on a Linux with an older sfdisk version is restored.
+There is a known problem with a new sfdisk version in Bullseye when a backup of such a system is restored on a Linux with an older sfdisk version is restored.
 The error message is